 Vinpocetine also requires prescription in France.

-Of the EU nations, Germany is reportedly, relatively strict when it comes to importing “restricted” nootropic drugs & substances.
-The Bundesinstitut für Arzneimittel und Medizinprodukte (Federal Institute for Pharmaceuticals and Medical Products) determines food & drug regulation policies in Germany, determining restriction levels primarily on a substance’s medicinal value, as opposed to its recreational usage.
+Of the EU nations, Germany is reportedly, relatively strict when it comes to importing “restricted” nootropic drugs and substances.
+The Bundesinstitut für Arzneimittel und Medizinprodukte (Federal Institute for Pharmaceuticals and Medical Products) determines food and drug regulation policies in Germany, determining restriction levels primarily on a substance’s medicinal value, as opposed to its recreational usage.

-Common popular restricted nootropics include: Piracetam (illegal to import), Ginkgo Biloba (Germany is a lead researcher on this herb), & Vinpocetine.
+Common popular restricted nootropics include: Piracetam (illegal to import), Ginkgo Biloba (Germany is a lead researcher on this herb), and Vinpocetine.

 While we have a few nootropics to thank Japan for (Sulbutiamine, Citicoline), the country is fairly strict when it comes to nootropic access.
 Similar to Germany, Japan is rather inflexible when it comes to importing “restricted” substances, an issue for nootropic users that’s exacerbated by Japan’s low number of over-the-counter drugs.
 Although, the number of OTC drugs is reportedly increasing, several of which include nootropics.

-Common popular restricted nootropics include: Piracetam, Sulbutiamine (prescribed for asthenia), & Vinpocetine.
+Common popular restricted nootropics include: Piracetam, Sulbutiamine (prescribed for asthenia), and Vinpocetine.

 In the UK, if you want it, you got it… for the most part.
-The Medicines and Healthcare Products Regulatory Agency (MHRA) allows for the ownership & consumption of most nootropic drugs, with exception to Piracetam, which you’ll need a perscription to import & own.
+The Medicines and Healthcare Products Regulatory Agency (MHRA) allows for the ownership and consumption of most nootropic drugs, with exception to Piracetam, which you’ll need a perscription to import and own.
 Oddly, this doesn’t apply to other Racetam variants (e.g. Aniracetam, Oxiracetam, Noopept).

 Additionally, without the FDA’s approval, such nootropic drugs aren’t sold through major retailers like Amazon or eBay.
 However, they’re relatively easier to order than most nations that bar these drugs via prescription.